Simulink Report Generator

 To access web views, the browser needs to natively support SVG.

 You can use Word and HTML templates to define the format and layout of reports that Simulink Report Generator produces.
 The templates specify regions of fixed text and generated content (blanks).
 Using a forms-based reporting approach, Simulink Report Generator can fill in the blanks with content generated from MATLAB and Simulink.
 By creating custom templates, you can tailor the report to meet specific formatting requirements, such as adding logos and footnotes, changing page orientation, or defining specific font types and sizes for table headings.
 Overall, you can achieve a high degree of control over the layout and formatting of the report, and specify exactly where you intend your simulation data, figures, MATLAB code, or other results to appear in the report.

 The template-driven approach to creating reports lets you create reports in several ways:

 When you create reports programmatically using report objects, the same code can work for HTML, Word, PowerPoint, and PDF output.
 You do not need to add special-case code to handle different kinds of report output.

 Simulink Report Generator lets you compare and merge Simulink models by identifying differences between model elements, Stateflow® charts, and MATLAB Function blocks.
 The tool uses XML text file representations of the Simulink models for the analysis.

 An interactive XML comparison report lets you explore the differences, view the changes highlighted in the original models, and merge differences.
-A filter mechanism enables you to display the changes you are interested in, providing options to disable or enable nonfunctional changes, block parameter defaults, and changes in line schematics.
-The tool also produces an HTML report you can use for peer reviews or archiving.
+Filters enable you to display the changes you are interested in, providing options to show or hide nonfunctional changes and block parameter defaults and changes in lines.
+The tool also produces an HTML or Word report you can use for peer reviews or archiving.